Pumpkin Protein Balls

 How To Make These Pumpkin Protein Balls

-Next, roll into 1.5 Tablespoon balls and place in a container.
+1. Step 2: Roll into 1.5 Tablespoon balls and place in an airtight container.
+Refrigerate for about 20 minutes before serving.

 12 Protein Pumpkin Balls in a white bowl with a small bowl of mini chocolate chips and a bowl of oats.